Delaware Court Records

 Several county or city jails may offer different methods for requesting copies of inmate records.
 To request these records, contact the jail facility directly.
 Alternatively, requestors may contact the sheriff’s office that runs the facility.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How To Put Money On Jail Inmates Book In Delaware?

-• A full name
+- A full name

-• State Bureau Identification (SBI) number
+- State Bureau Identification (SBI) number

-• The depositor’s name
+- The depositor’s name

 Interested persons may also directly fund an inmate’s pre-paid phone account through GTL, a third-party vendor.
 To fund the account, call GTL at 1–866–230–7761, or fund the account online via a credit or debit card.